jer-k/jekyll-now/_drafts/2020-07-11-apline-linux-docker-authentication-with-pass.md

 CMD ["cat"]
 ```

-Alright that was the Dockerfile in its entirety so let's jump into explaining what is going on.
+Alright, that was the Dockerfile in its entirety so let's jump into explaining what is going on.

 ```dockerfile
 # syntax = docker/dockerfile:experimental